 Each session can be tailored to suit a specific group of participants to ensure everyone gets the maximum benefit.

-The three hours are designed as a thinking space where participants can put their learning about self management into the context of their own role.
+The session is a thinking space where participants can put their learning about self management into the context of their own role.
 We explore what self management means and how it benefits people.
 Participants hear real life stories, there are opportunities to discuss challenges and solutions, and a space to think about what action can be taken to support self management.

 For individual sessions we ask for a minimum number of 10 participants and a maximum of 20.